cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 option.
 Like other Panels, the browser can be undocked by pressing the little icon in the top right corner.

-To swap between displaying node, edge, and network Data Tables use the tabs on the bottom of the Table Panel.
-By default, the Table Panel displays columns for all nodes and edges in the selected network.
+To swap between displaying node, edge, and network data tables use the tabs on the bottom of the **Table Panel**.
+By default, the **Table Panel** displays columns for all nodes and edges in the selected network.
 To display columns for only selected nodes/edges, click the **Change Table Mode** button